+These tungsten ice jigs hit all the important elements of good ice fishing jigs: They come in a variety of colors, are super versatile, have a life-like swimming action, and are inexpensive.
 Grub-like jigs work great for a variety of areas and conditions, and you don't really need to overthink it.
-This package of a dozen comes in at a little more than $1 per jig, and we think it's alright to go on the less expensive side for these.
-The beauty of these jigs is how versatile they are.
+This package of a dozen comes in at a little more than $1 per jig.
 No matter how you plan to fish the ice, these are almost always capable of catching a fish.
-And, they aren't exclusive to ice fishing.
-You can have success year round with these jigs, whether you're targeting crappie, panfish, walleyes, bass, or perch.
+And they aren't exclusive to ice fishing.
+You can have success year-round with these jigs, whether you're targeting crappie, panfish, walleyes, bass, or perch.

-It's a tried and true legend for good reason.
-The Jigging Rap from Rapala helps bring a lot of fish to anglers' hands during the cold, frozen months.
+The Jigging Rap from Rapala is a classic ice fishing jig that has helped bring a lot of fish to anglers' hands during the cold, frozen months.
+It's designed to look like a minnow and comes in a variety of colors.
 Jig it just like you think you should, with a bouncing motion, and get ready for the strike.
-This is an all-time favorite among ice fishermen, largely thanks to its wide variety of applications.
-Thanks to its action, it'll essentially swim in circles for you, which is ideal when you're targeting suspended fish under the ice.
-However, its balanced, weighted profile offers it versatility that surely translates to open water.
+Fish love the jigging rap.
+This Rapala has a wide variety of applications, making it a favorite of many anglers.
+Thanks to its action, it'll essentially swim in circles for you, which is ideal when you're targeting fish suspended under the ice.
+As a bonus, its balanced, weighted profile gives it the versatility to also crush fish in open water.

-Small in stature but big on results, the Genz Drop-Kick Jig was designed, tested, and approved by Dave Genz.
+Small in stature but big on results, the Genz Drop-Kick Jig was designed, tested, and approved by ice fishing legend Dave Genz.
 It's made of tungsten and has a drop-kicking motion that rocks your live or plastic bait back and forth.
 The tungsten is 30 percent heavier than lead, and the 90-degree long-shank jig hook is great for packing larvae.
-Combine these qualities and you have yourself a top-notch ice fishing rig.
+Combine these qualities, and you have yourself a top-notch ice fishing rig.

-Lindy has been a long-running name in the fishing biz, and the Quiver Spoon is probably their best-known ice fishing workhorse.
+Lindy has been a long-running name in the fishing biz, and the Quiver Spoon is probably its best-known ice fishing workhorse.
 The swimming action and impressive flash will attract the most sluggish fish.

-It seems like every time we talk about ice fishing season it's just beginning, but the fact is that it just doesn't last very long.
+It seems as if every time we talk about ice fishing season, it's just beginning, but the fact is that it just doesn't last very long.
 Virtually any of these baits can be used by themselves or tipped with live bait or dead bait.